 Avoiding significant losses is more crucial than achieving large returns in forex trading.
 If you’re new to the market, that may not appear to be totally accurate, but it is..
 Knowing how to maintain your capital is essential for successful FX trading.

-“The most fundamental rule of trading is to play superb defense,” according to none other than the great Paul Tudor Jones, founder of the enormously successful hedge fund Tudor Corporation.
-(By the way, Tudor Jones is a fantastic trader to look up to and learn from.)
-Not only does he have an almost unrivalled track record of lucrative trading, but he is also a significant philanthropist who was crucial in the creation of the ethics training program that is now required for membership on all U.S. futures markets.)
+Most fundamental trading rule is to play superb defense.
+According to Paul Tudor Jones founder of the enormously successful hedge fund Tudor Corporation.
+He have almost unrivalled track record of lucrative trading.
+But he is also a significant philanthropist, who was crucial in the creation of the ethics training program.

 Why is it so important to play good defense in forex trading, i.e., to keep your trading capital safe?
 Because the truth is that the majority of people who attempt to trade forex fail because they run out of money and are unable to continue trading.
 They blow up their account before they even get an opportunity to enter a lucrative trade.